 Bottom line

-Pick iLoveIMG if you're on weak hardware and fine with uploads.
-Pick MakeMyImgs for everything else: if the file shouldn't leave your device, if you want AI tools without paying, or if you want features iLoveIMG doesn't have.
-Start with the compressor— it's the tool most people reach for first, and it'll make the architectural difference obvious in about five seconds.
+Pick iLoveIMG if you're on weak hardware and want a mature hosted batch workflow.
+Pick MakeMyImgs when you prefer direct tools, clear browser/server labeling, or features iLoveIMG doesn't have.
+Start with the compressor— it's the tool most people reach for first.